-How Can I Support Those Who Have Experienced Childhood Sexual Abuse?
+How Can I Support Survivors of Childhood Sexual Abuse?

 Many survivors worry that they won’t be believed and blame themselves for what happened.
 The most important thing you can do is to tell them that you believe them and remind them that what happened to them is not their fault.

 Listening without judgment is key.
 When it comes to healing from sexual abuse there is no timetable, and every survivor is different.
 Be patient and avoid pressuring them to tell you anything they’re not ready to share.

 Empower them to make decisions around their healing and encourage them to seek supportive resources.
 Offering to accompany them to get a medical exam or make a police report can be helpful but avoid pressuring them into taking steps they are not ready for.

 How Can I Speak Out While Maintaining My Privacy?